 The bare minimum.

 Highlight your key points of difference vs. competitors for your target role.
 Everything else is irrelevant.

 The top of the freelance profile page needs to be focused and hard hitting.
-The same for the first several lines of your job proposal.
-Unload 3 key points which set you apart from everyone else and are directly relevant to the assignment.
+Unload 3 key points which set you apart from everyone else and are directly relevant to your target assignment.
 Ask for a meeting.
 Done.

 Rule 4 – Don’t Be Afraid to Bid Over Budget

 One nice benefit of the freelancer plus plan is it lets you take a peek at the distribution of rates for the Upwork job that you’re bidding on.
 Keep notes.

 Along the same lines, it is worth investing the time to check up on past proposals, to see who won and at what price.
 Again, I recommend keeping notes about what price the gig settled at and how much work was ultimately done on the project.

 Tracking job application results like this will start to give you a feel for where the market really is.
 This should guide how you bid on job opportunities going forward.
 That’s one of the strengths of working on a freelancing platform such as Upwork, since you get a lot more data that you would from a typical freelance client.

 The wealth of data about clients is by far the best benefit of the Upwork freelancing platform.
 Unlike an offline freelance client, you can see their hiring history, buying patterns, and job feedback.
 This is immensely helpful in optimizing your time.